icywire/project-falcon/README.md

 1. Uninstall the existing GPU driver manually or using DDU or RAPR (see Tools section below)
 2. Download the official [AMD 25.2.1](https://www.amd.com/en/resources/support-articles/release-notes/RN-RAD-WIN-25-2-1.html) base driver and run the installer.
 Once it fails, close the window — the extracted files will remain on `C:\`
-3. Download or clone this repository
+3. Download or clone this repository - click green button "Code", then "Download ZIP"
 4. Run `install-driver.cmd` — it will patch base driver and install it (sometime it hangs, just hit Enter after minute or so)
 5. Done
 6. If you wish, you may install AMD Software manually from `C:\AMD\AMD-Software-Installer\Packages\Drivers\Display\WT6A_INF\B412641\ccc2_install.exe`